Fouga Magister CM.170

 Ireland became completely independent in 1922 and established for its army a small Air Corps with a Martinsyde Type A biplane.
 In 1938 a few Gloster Gladiators were acquired.
 During the Second World War many foreign warplanes made emergency landings and a Hudson and Fairey Battle and a few Hurricanes put into service.
 After the Second World War some British aircraft came into service such as Spitfires, and from 1956 Vampire jets and from 1963 Alouette III helicopters.
 Note that Ireland is NOT a NATO member state, remaining a bit neutral as a small country with about 4,7 million inhabitants.
 There were security issues though mainly internal at the North Irish border.

-In 1975 six CM.170-2 Magisters were acquired second hand from France and also used by the "Silver Swallows" aerobatic display team.
-They could be armed with 68mm rocket pods.
+Some were flown by the "Silver Swallows" aerobatic display team.
 Most Magisters were withdrawn in 1998.
 Nearly a dozen SIAI Marchetti Warriors were operated from 1977 onwards and could be lightly armed with rocket pods as well.
-Some maritime patrol aircraft like the CASA CN.235 are operated from 1995.
+Maritime patrol aircraft like the CASA CN.235 were operated from 1995.
 Pilatus PC-9 trainers were acquired from 2004 but all those years it remained a small air corps.
 Currently a few helicopters are types like the AW.139 and Eurocopter EC135.
 The main base is Casement aerodrome at Baldonnel near Dublin with a secondary base at Gormanstown.

 ireland magister

 Magister CM.170-2, coded 219 (serial 298), flown by the "Silver Swallows" aerobatic display team.
-Operated until November 2014 and now probably in IAC heritage museum.
+Operated until November 2014 and now probably in IAC heritage museum. (interesting is that the Magister serial 298 was intended to be delivered to Katanga, instead it went to Ireland/ Eire).

 magister ireland air corps